durbanlegend/thag_rs/demo/README.md

 **Description:**  Very fast recursive calculation of an individual Fibonacci number using the matrix squaring technique.

- Won't work with default Windows 11 because of the `rug` crate, which is a pity becaue `rug` is a beast due to its access to powerful GNU libraries.
+ Won't work with default Windows 11 because of the `rug` crate, which is a pity because `rug` is a beast due to its access to powerful GNU libraries.

  See https://en.wikipedia.org/wiki/Fibonacci_sequence.